skiselev/monster-fdc/README.md

 Computer Bracket   |           | Keystone Electronics 9202 ISA Bracket       | 1        | Mouser [534-9202](https://www.mouser.com/ProductDetail/534-9202).
 Note: Use when serial port components are **not** populated
 Screw              |           | 4-40 / 1/4" screw (for attaching ISA Bracket to the board) | 2 | Mouser [534-9900](https://www.mouser.com/ProductDetail/534-9900).
 Note: Use when serial port components are **not** populated

-#### Component Selection Notes
+#### Devices and Functionality

-The board can be populated with some or all of the following devices:
+The board can be built with some or all of the following devices and functionality:
 * Primary FDC controller
 * Secondary FDC controller
 * Serial port / UART